 On closer inspection, though, many of these form templates are actually only slight variations on the core set of designs.
-Despite that, there are still a good number of significantly different designs on offer.
+Despite that, there are still a good number of significantly different designs to choose from.

 Form Triggers and Activation Settings

-The exit intent trigger can detect when a visitor is about to leave your site.
-This is done by tracking the mouse cursor movement to detect when it leaves the browser window, which gives a good indication that the visitor is about to click the back or exit button.
+The Exit-Intent trigger can detect when a visitor is about to leave your site.
+This is done by tracking the mouse cursor movement to detect when it leaves the browser window, giving a good indication that the visitor is about to click the back or exit button.

 Form Display Controls and Settings

-Both Bloom and OptinMonster give you lots of control over where the forms are displayed — whether across the entire site, on posts from individual categories and tags, or on specific pages.
+Both Bloom and OptinMonster give you lots of control over where the forms are displayed, whether across the entire site, on posts from individual categories and tags, or on specific pages.
 Both also allow you to exclude individual posts and pages from featuring the forms.

-Email Service Integrations
+Email Marketing Integrations

-Both plugins integrate with all the leading email marketing services, and the process for connecting the plugin to your email list management service is equally straightforward with both options.
-Be that as it may, OptinMonster has the edge because it supports a wider range of services.
-However, Bloom has been adding support for more services with each update, so may well catch up soon.
+While both tools have good coverage, OptinMonster has the edge.
+It simply supports a wider range of services.
+However, Bloom has been adding support for more services with each update, so it may well catch up soon.